 Air Ops Highlights

 The Pasadena Police Department created a Helicopter Section in 1969.
 Since that historic day, the department has established itself as a leader in the law enforcement and aviation community.
-To the right is a picture of the newest member to the Pasadena Police Department Air Support Team.

 For a tour of the heliport facility or to arrange a presentation on the Section, please contact Air Operations supervision at the numbers listed below.
 After business hours, if you would like to speak to the on-duty aircrew, please call the main heliport line at (626) 744-4625.

 It was 10 years ago when Chief Robert McGowan – then a lieutenant – was assigned to a project team to develop a broad-based re-organizational plan for the Pasadena Police Department.
 The ultimate recommendations of the team called for major policy changes, alterations in deployment of personnel, extensive modification and upgrading of systems